What to do on a Tokyo Layover from Haneda Airport

 Sleep

 Last up on this list of things to do on a Tokyo layover is, simply, sleep.
-Tokyo offers plenty of cheap capsule hotels for those travelling on a budget.
-On my recent visit, I chose Hotel Emit Shibuya for its great location between Shibuya in Shinjuku stations.
+Tokyo offers plenty of cheap capsule hotels for those traveling on a budget.
+On my recent visit, I chose The OneFive Tokyo Shibuya (formerly Hotel Emit Shibuya) for its great location between Shibuya in Shinjuku stations.
 This budget hotel’s location makes all of the activities listed above within reach and at a great value!

 Conclusion